thingavu/learning_machines_group2/examples/group2/README.md

     - `a0_hardware_results/`: results from experiments conducted using hardware for assignment 0.
     - `a0_simulation_results/`: results from experiments conducted in simulation for assignment 0.
     - `a1_results/`: results from train, test, validation experiments conducted in simulation for assignment 1, along with the trained model.
-    - `a2_results/`: results from train, test, validation experiments conducted in simulation for assignment 2, along with the trained model.
+    - `a2_results/`: results from train and validation experiments conducted in simulation for assignment 2, along with the trained model.

 ### 5. Expanded Dependencies
 - **`requirements.txt`**: